Let’s work together to…

 • Reduce the amount of trips you need to take by allocating one day per week/month to do all of your errands together.

 • Make use of your local shops before taking a trip to Forfar or Dundee when buying groceries.
-You can visit our Local Food Directory (coming soon!) to see what’s available in Kirrie and the surrounding area.
+You can visit our Local Food Directory to see what’s available in Kirriemuir and the surrounding area.
 I bet there’s more than you think!

 • Fancy getting social on your bike?
 Ladies Leisurely Cyclists is an all-women group for all abilities.
 The focus is on socialising and having fun!
 Contact them by joining their Facebook group.